EYES on the PRIZE

-Most significantly, Regional Development Banks can create jobs and industries NOW, with the guaranteed longterm finance needed to maximize productivity and most importantly, maximize quality.
-And the availability of genuine, repayable investment loans avoids the need for deficit-increasing grants, now well beyond the means of debt-ridden governments.
+Regional Development Banks can create jobs and industries NOW, with the guaranteed longterm finance needed to maximize productivity and most importantly, maximize quality.

 A Fair Days Pay

 What IS a Fair Days Pay?
-A difficult and contentious issue, fraught with disputes, frustration and strikes?
-Actually, no. In fact, a solution already exists, and needs only to be applied on a standardized national scale in order to bring stability – and social justice, that essential pre-condition of stability – to the economy.
+A difficult and contentious issue, one might think, fraught with disputes, frustration and strikes.
+Actually, no. In fact a solution already exists, and needs only to be applied on a standardized national scale in order to bring stability, and social justice, that essential pre-condition of stability, to the economy.

 Formal job evaluation began in the United States with the Civil Service Commission in 1871.
-As organizations became larger and more bureaucratized the need for a rational system of paying employees became evident.
-Job evaluation became a major part of the answer.
+As organizations became larger and more bureaucratized the need for a rational system of pay differentials became evident.

-For many years, government agencies and corporations large and small, have been using a system of job evaluation to evaluate the work contributed by each employee.
-Each job is analyzed, and its essential characteristics and demands, such as training, responsibility, working conditions and physical/mental effort involved, are measured on a series of common scales.
+It is now commonplace for government agencies, and corporations large and small, to use a system of Job Evaluation to evaluate the work contributed by each staff member.
+Each job is analyzed, and its essential characteristics and demands such as training, responsibility, working conditions and physical/mental effort involved, are measured on a series of common scales.
 The job value is then directly related to remuneration.
-In this way, pay is fair, both in relation to the work done, and in relation to the pay and the work of others.
+In this way, remuneration is fair, both in relation to the work done, and to the remunerations and work of others.

 Currently there are several such systems in use, well tried and working successfully.
-A single standard could easily be established, a national standard of value for measuring the work element contained in a product or service, so that pay becomes a true reflection of the work required of a job.
+A single standard could easily be established, a national standard of value for measuring the work element contained in any job, so that remuneration becomes a true reflection of the work involved.

 Revolutionary in present terms, no doubt.
 But society already measures apples and milk; it could hardly get along otherwise.
 Yet of all the commodities traded every day, work is the most important, and work is the one commodity we dont measure.
 And it is the most significant, pervading and affecting the entire economic structure.

 A Fair Days Pay and a Fair Price too?

-Work evaluation can ensure remuneration stabilization.
-This process must be carried through to price stabilization.
+Work evaluation can ensure fair remuneration.
+This process must be carried through to prices.